galbenshushan/marvel-movies/README.md

 # Marvel Movies Project

+To be honest, I also really like Marvel and had a lot of fun doing the project!

 ## Project Overview
 The Marvel Movie Data Explorer is a full-stack application designed to analyze and present data related to Marvel movies, actors, and characters using data from the TMDB (The Movie Database) API.